andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 up is that this mountain is *steep*.
 I must have ridden a steeper glen but I really can't remember when.

 Off the lift I loop around to the right and dive down Spencer's.
-Of the hundreds of runs I've taken this trip I'm confident in saying that this is in the top-5 toughest.
-The entire length of the steep pitch is blanketed by colossal hillocks of hard, crusty snow.
-Each a miniature mountain.
-Each a grueling challenge.
-By the time I reach the bottom I'm panting like an Arkansas bird dog in July.
-Dadgum!
+It's steep and covered in moguls and causes me to work up one hell of a lather.
+There are warm up runs and then there are accidental leg burn runs.
+This was the latter.
+I make it down in one piece and jump back on Lift 1.

-Nothing to do now but continue the send.
-I can catch my breath when the sun goes down.
-I hop back on Lift 1 and slide down to the oversized trail map at the top for a quick bout of bearing-setting and gameplanning.
+Up top again I slide over to the jumbo trail map for a quick bout of bearing-setting and gameplanning.
 As I'm digesting the terrain a gentleman in his mid-40s asks if I want to go for a hike up the ridge.
 Hell I ain't got a better plan, let's